canonical/charm-relation-interfaces/interfaces/mutual_tls/v0/README.md

 ## Usage

 Some charms require knowledge of other charms public TLS certificates for trusted communication with them.
-This relation interface describes the expected behaviour of any charm claiming to be able to authenticate other charms through TLS communication.
+This relation interface describes the expected behaviour of any charm claiming to be able to authenticate (or be authenticated) through TLS communication.

 **Warning**: This relation interface should not be used by charms requiring certificates for themselves.
 Please use the `tls-certificates` interface for this usecase.